 Shops Dedicated to Dog Treats

 Taking your pet on vacation also means showering them with souvenirs.
-You can make your dog feel extra special on vacation by visiting Paws for Treats in Lake Geneva, Stove Dog Bakery in Door County, or Sophie’s Dog Bakery in downtown Hayward where you’ll not only find treats and toys, but warm coats for winter and dog life jackets for summer fun.
+You can make your dog feel extra special on vacation by visiting Paws for Treats in Lake Geneva or the Door County Dog Store in Sturgeon Bay.
 Just steps from the Mississippi River at Flat Pennies Ice Cream in Bay City, pups can enjoy Woof Wafers while their people eat ice cream at this self-proclaimed “Pet Rest Stop.”

 There’s also Bad Dog Frida, a whimsical store in Madison that is dedicated to honoring dogs and the joy they bring into people’s lives.
 The shop also aims to give visibility to pet-centric artists, to offer products that reflect the bond between humans and dogs, and to support pet rescue operations, all under “one woof” as the website states.